MerlinBrasil/dztools/README.md

 ## dzconverter usage

 This little command line tool allows you to convert *.bi5 Dukascopy history files to the *.bar file format of Zorro.
-- The tool converts only 1min bars of an **entire** year(except of course the current one).
+- The tool converts only 1min bars of an **entire** year(except the current of course).
 This is currently the highest resolution of Zorro(IMHO a tick based version of Zorro is in preparation).
+- Make sure that you have a full year history of past years, otherwise Zorro is not able to test.

 **Read these steps carefully, otherwise you run the risk of losing your .cache files!!!**